Abbondanzo/PersonalWebsite/frontend/README.md

 The current entirety of my personal website (in progress/under construction).
 This site is built using [Vue](https://vuejs.org/).
 Since the current site-in-progress is more of an experiment than a working webpage, proper edits to this Readme will be added in the future.

+## Env Information

+Inside the `static` folder, there is an `.env.example` file.
+This must be _copied_ and named as `.env` with your correct Google Analytics tracking IDs.
+Even if you have no IDs, you should still perform this test or Webpack will fail to build.

 ## Build Setup

 ```bash